 Oliver is particularly interested in political economy, social justice, dreaming of far-flung cold places to hike, and is currently Deputy Chair of Oxford University Students’ Union Trustee Board.

-Laura works as a researcher for Oxford Insights, and is particularly interested in how governments are facilitating digital education and enterprise.
+Laura works as a consultant for Oxford Insights, and is particularly interested in how governments are facilitating digital education and enterprise.

 She has previously worked for the Oxford Hub, Oxford’s centre for coordinating social enterprise, and a number of student charity groups, including Oxfam, Amnesty International and Oxford Development Abroad.
 Her focus throughout these roles was raising awareness about educational issues in developing communities.
 She has taught in Tanzania, Uganda and South Korea, and is curious about how technology is making a unique stamp on communities of young people across the world.